-Small businesses (or SMEs) are often understaffed and it’s often left to the business owner to run a social media account.
+Small businesses (or SMEs) are often understaffed and it’s left to the business owner to run a social media account.
 When you’re juggling a thousand balls in the air, it’s easy to forget best practices.
-As hectic as operations get in your small business, keep these three simple social media marketing tips in mind.
+As hectic as operations get in your small business, keep these three simple social media marketing tips in mind and you’ll make at least one aspect of entrepreneurship easier.

 Don’t Run Ten Accounts Poorly